 Author Aldous Huxley noted “There is only one corner of the universe you can be certain of improving, and that's your own self.”
 Koufax improved his own corner of the universe.

 What is in your control right now that you could work on to improve yourself?

-How is in your life right now who can help you improve yourself?
+Who in your life right now can help you improve yourself?